Sanglier \sân·glē·ā\ n. [French] wild boar

 Raised in a farming family in East Texas, Glenn Alexander was always drawn to the land.
 While pursuing a degree in viticulture, he farmed his own organic vineyard in the Russian River Valley and began his winemaking education at Preston Winery.
 Soon he was asked to farm for some neighbors and decided to start his own farming company in 2003, and named it after the Greek god of the grape harvest and wine, Bacchus.
 By 2016 he was farming 800 acres.

-In 2006, with their two children, Dustin and Chelsea, Glenn and Melissa started Sanglier Cellars.
+In 2006, Glenn and Melissa started Sanglier Cellars.
 The first vintage was a four-barrel lot of Syrah from a vineyard Glenn farmed on a sandstone ridgeline west of Healdsburg.
 In 2007, they expanded the second vintage to include a Syrah from the volcanic soils of Kick Ranch located on the eastern flank of Spring Mountain.
 Today, Sanglier's wines have grown to include pinot noir, chardonnay, cabernet sauvignon, sauvignon blanc, a traditional whole cluster press rosé, and a Chateauneuf-du- Pape styled grenache-syrah-mourvedre blend.

 Our heritage is the great vineyard sites Glenn farms.
 Every vineyard has been chosen because of its dynamic and special relationship with soil, climate, rootstock, and grape clone.
 Each vintage is hand crafted in small lots using time tested traditional methods and the best of modern winemaking techniques.
 Methods and techniques learned from the years spent working with such iconic California winemakers as Paul Hobbs, Michael Brown, and Russell Bevan.
 As well as time spent with Gonzague and Claire Lurton of Chateau Durfort Vivens and Chateau Ferriere in Bordeaux.